appleplectic/pyshell/README.md

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/appleplectic/python-bash?include_prereleases&style=for-the-badge)
 ![GitHub release](https://img.shields.io/github/v/release/appleplectic/python-bash?style=for-the-badge)

-Python-Bash (also known as PyBash) is a convenient way to embed shell scripts into your existing Python code.
+Python-Bash (also known as PyBash) is a convenient way to embed shell scripts & commands into your existing Python code.

+Coming soon: interactive shell similar to that of the Python interactive shell or the Bash shell!

+PyBash is compatible with Windows[^1] (it will just use Windows Powershell or cmd.exe instead).

+[^1]: Windows, along with macOS and non-Debian based Linux distributions are untested.

 ## Why?